mmazzarolo/the-starter-app/README.md

 An in-depth tutorial about building mobile apps using React-Native.

-We'll build together an iOS and Android app, step by step, learning learn how to deal with the most common pitfalls of React Native mobile app development.
+We'll build together an iOS and Android app, step by step, learning how to deal with the most common pitfalls of React Native mobile app development.
-The tutorial will lean towards showing the technical side of the development process by focusing primarly on writing code and adopting good coding practices.
-We won't delve deeply in explaining how the technology stack works, so a basic React/React-Native knowledge is required if you want fully understand the entire process.
+The tutorial will lean towards showing the technical side of the development process by focusing primarily on writing code and adopting good coding practices.
+We won't delve deeply in explaining how the technology stack works, so a basic React/React-Native knowledge is required if you want to fully understand the entire process.

 By the end of the tutorial we'll have a fully working mobile app that can also be used as a boilerplate for future projects.